Morten95/CodeOps_Forum/README.md

 # CodeOps_Forum

-This assignment slash task is done by seven awesome dickheads.
-The assignment was to make a forum which have a simple gui.
+The assignment was to make a forum which has a simple GUI.

 First thing first:

-We managed to make a decent forum, where users can create posts and comment.
+We have made a forum in which users can create topics and post replies to these topics and as well write comments.
-Users will either be a visitor or a logged in users who can post and comment on various categories.
+Users will either be a visitor or a logged in as a user whom can post and comment on various categories.
-Visitors can either post or comment.
-The Forum was made with security in mind (nææt).
+Visitors can only see the forum but nt.
+The Forum was made with security in mind.
 The group choose the mvc model,(Model, view, controller) and a simple local DB.
 We do have some additional features for Admin.
 Admin can modify, delete and, which normal users can't.